This post may contain affiliate links. See our affiliate disclosure for more.

 Once you are a freelancer for a few months and have a few solid clients, you’ll end up declining projects simply because there are not enough hours in a day.

 Time management is crucial and necessary for any freelancing gig.
 The flexibility and ability to work from anywhere mean freedom, but if you don’t have the self-discipline to manage your time and submit your projects without missing a deadline, then freelancing may not be the lifestyle for you.

 It is important to consider all of these factors before entering the freelancing world.
 Once you have acquired the necessary equipment, taken the proper courses, and built a solid portfolio, it’s time to launch your profile and start bidding on jobs as a freelance social media manager.

 Below are some popular websites for finding freelance social media manager jobs.
 While the concept of all of them are basically the same, there are a few small services on each that differentiates each of them.

 FlexJobs is a top-rated online platform to find remote, work from home, and flexible job opportunities.
-They offer full and part-time jobs, employee option or strictly freelance, or flexible on-site positions.
-FlexJobs differentiates themselves from other jobs sites as they are a premium job search service, offers personalized support, and provides guided tools and resources that enables you to find a job that perfectly suits you.
+They offer full and part-time jobs, employee options or strictly freelance, or flexible on-site positions.
+FlexJobs differentiates itself from other jobs sites as they are a premium job search service, offers personalized support, and provides guided tools and resources that enables you to find a job that perfectly suits you.